patobottos/itacademy-react-notes/README.md

-# IT ACADEMY - Itinerari React Online - Sprints 6 a 9
+# IT ACADEMY - Itinerari React Online - Notes on Sprints 6 a 9

 MENTOR: Pablo Monteserín.